Vihren

 Vihren (Вихрен [ˈvixrɛn]) is the highest peak of Bulgaria's Pirin Mountains.
 Reaching 2914 m, it is Bulgaria's second and the Balkans' third highest, after Musala and Mount Olympus.
-Although due to the karst topography Vihren is deprived of lakes and streams, a number of Pirin's lakes are located around the peak, as is Europe's southernmost glacial mass, the Snezhnika glacieret.
+Although Vihren is deprived of lakes and streams due to the karst topography, a number of Pirin's lakes are located around the peak, as is Europe's southernmost glacial mass, the Snezhnika glacieret.
 Until 1942 Vihren was known as Eltepe (peak of storms); it was also called Buren (stormy) and Malnienosets (lightning-bringer).
 The UNESCO World Heritage Site Pirin National Park was originally known as the Vihren National Park.
 Vihren is included in the 100 Tourist Sites of Bulgaria under No. 2.

 Geography

 Vihren is situated in the northern subdivision of Pirin on the mountain's main ridge between the summits of Kutelo (2,908 m) to the north-west and Hvoynati Vrah (2,635 m) to the south-east.
 It is connected with these two peaks via the saddles of Premkata (2,610 m) to the north and Kabata (2,535 m) to the south.
 The summit is located between the valleys of the rivers Vlahina reka of the Struma drainage to the west and Banderitsa of the Mesta drainage to the east.

 Seen from the town of Bansko, situated at the foothills of Pirin to the north-east of Vihren, the peak looks like a truncated pyramid, and from the south — like а tetrahedral pyramid.
 The summit is built up marbles and has a karst topography which determines the lack of streams and lakes around Vihren.
 The closest lakes are the Vlahini Lakes to the south-west.
 To the north are situated the deep and waterless cirques Golemiya Kazan and Malkiya Kazan, known as the Kazanite (the cauldrons).
 Below the 450 m-high walls of Vihren facing Golemiya Kazan there is a small glacier called Snezhnika, which is Europe's southernmost glacial mass.
 Its size in summer is 80x90 m.

 The average annual minimal temperature varies between –25° and –21°С, while the maximal temperatures are between 15° and 23°С. The mean annual precipitation is 1150 mm; the snow cover reaches depth of 3 m.
 There is a meteorological station at 1,950 m.